Murder of David Reed: Initial investigation

 In December 1985, Geiger reported to the Schuylkill Haven police department that—over the course of 3 to 4 months—his two pet dogs had been retrieving bones from the woods in Cressona, where he often allowed them to play.
-Geiger said that he had no idea the bones were human until the dogs had brought back a human skull.
-The body was identified positively as that of David W. Reed by authorities.
+Geiger said that he was unaware that the bones were actually human until the dogs had brought back a human skull.
+The body was positively identified as David Reed by authorities.
 Police noted that the body was about a half mile from his bicycle.

 Because he was the one to report the discovery of Reed's body, both the authorities and Reed's family did not suspect Geiger played a role in Reed's death.
 In fact, authorities did not suspect foul play at all.
-Although they did report that the death seemed "suspicious," they were satisfied with a coroner's at the University of Penn's conclusion that Reed plausibly had died of previously undiagnosed diabetes complications upon autopsy.
+Although they did report that the death seemed "suspicious," they were satisfied with a coroner at the University of Penn's conclusion that Reed plausibly had died of previously undiagnosed diabetes complications upon autopsy.
 The actual case files ruled the death as "undetermined" in April 1986, and the case laid cold for the next 20 years.